 What we like: The best in materials and design.

-The Fission is a winter sports glove from Arc’teryx, made for everything from backcountry skiing and snowshoeing to ice climbing.
-And as we’ve come to expect from the B.C. brand, the Fission is well designed and made with top-quality materials.
-The softshell exterior is stretchy and tough, and the mix of 100-gram PrimaLoft around the palm with thicker 133-gram fill on the back of the hand balances warmth with hand feel while gripping a tool or ski pole.
-Its Gore-Tex insert, leather palm, and full-coverage gauntlet round out the Fission’s full-on performance build.
+The Fission SV is Arc’teryx’s warmest winter glove, made for everything from backcountry skiing and ice climbing to snowshoeing.
+And as we’ve come to expect from the British Columbia brand, it’s extremely well-designed and made with top-quality materials.
+The softshell and leather exterior is stretchy and tough, and the mix of insulation (the palm has 133-gram PrimaLoft Gold, the back of the hand has 200-gram Primaloft Silver, and both are lined with a thin but warm layer of Octa Loft) balances warmth with hand feel for gripping a tool or ski pole.
+A waterproof Gore-Tex insert, leather palm, and full-coverage gauntlet round out the Fission’s full-on performance build.

 Why is this premium offering from Arc’teryx towards the bottom of our list?
-In most situations, it’s overkill in both price and features.
-Most of the time you can get away with a much more affordable glove—we know several seasoned ice climbers who opt for a design like the Marmot Basic Work Glove over the Fission.
-Furthermore, it’s not meant for extreme cold—with double layers of insulation, OR’s Alti above is much warmer and $30 less (but with a notable drop in dexterity).
-All that said, the Fission delivers typical Arc’teryx craftsmanship and high-end performance for the most discerning outdoor enthusiasts.
+For most people and uses, we think it’s overkill in both price and features.
+Most of the time you can get away with a much more affordable glove—in fact, we know several seasoned ice climbers who opt for a design like the Marmot Basic Work Glove over the Fission SV.
+Furthermore, you get similar warmth from OR’s Alti above for $40 less (with a notable drop in dexterity).
+But if price is not an issue, the Fission SV delivers typical Arc’teryx craftsmanship and high-end performance for the most discerning of outdoor enthusiasts.

 What we like: Classic looks and performance.